 50g walnuts, finely chopped

 Pastry: Place the plain and wholemeal flour in a food processor with the walnuts and butter.
 Process the mixture until you have a bread crumb like consistency.
 Add the egg and 50ml milk to the mixture with the motor running.
 The mixture should come away from the sides and form into a dough consistency.
 If the dough is to dry add a little more milk or if it is to wet add a little more flour.
-Knead the dough for a few minutes and form it into a ball.
+Bring the dough together and form it into a ball (do not knead it).
 Wrap the dough in cling film and refrigerate it for at least 1 hour before using.
 To make the pastry by hand simply rub the flour with the walnuts and butter until you have a bread crumb consistency, make a well in the centre.
 Beat the egg with the milk and add to the well in the flour mixture.
-Mix the mixture together with your hands until it forms into a dough and knead for a few minutes.
+Mix the mixture together with your hands until it forms into a dough and bring together into a ball.

 Roll the dough out so that it is around 8mm thick.
 Line 6 greased individual tart tins with the pastry and place the pastry in the refrigerate for 15 minutes before cooking.

 Filling: Melt the butter in a very large saucepan over a moderate heat.
 Add the onions to the pan and cook them gently for 3-5 minutes until they are soft and translucent.
 Stir in the thyme and spinach, cook the spinach until it has wilted down, turn it regularly so that the top layers of spinach cook as well.
 Remove the spinach mixture from the heat and season it with the nutmeg and a little salt and pepper.
 Set the spinach aside until ready use.